rolancon/confetti/README.md

 An empty pair can only be denoted in the context of an empty map where 'the pair is empty': **.**.

-An  empty table is the same as an empty clan.
-Empty records, clans and hordes, since they are also sets, are also denoted as an empty set: **,**.
+An  empty table is the same as an empty quad.
+Empty records, quads and hypers, since they are also sets, are also denoted as an empty set: **,**.

 ### Type tags